openbanking-dev/blog-contents/The security flow.md

     "Risk": {}
 }
 ```

+**Postman: ** You can find this request in the ForgeRock Postman collection under `Accounts flow` > `Access preparation` > `‌create account request`.
+The link from the online documentation directly to this request is https://postman.ob.forgerock.financial/?version=latest#60789eff-af9e-4f61-8577-5278544630fb

 The bank will return to you the consent object you created.
 It's why you will see the same claims that you requested.
 Although, the bank added a few new one in the response, that are going to be important for the rest of the tutorial: